5 Tips and Exercises for Strong Knees

-- If you are 20% over the normal weight for your height and body composition, you are up to 10 times more likely to have arthritis in this joint.
+- If you’re 20% over the normal weight for your height and body composition, you’re up to 10 times more likely to have arthritis in this joint.

 - When you jump or go down the stairs, your weight quadruples.
-Your knees are what absorbs all of this impact.
+Your knees absorb all of this impact.

 2. See a doctor

 If your joints have hurt for several days and you’ve already taken over-the-counter anti-inflammatory drugs and don’t feel any better, it’s best to go to the doctor for a check-up.
 If the professional considers it appropriate, they may refer you to a traumatologist or another specialist.

 - A professional can analyze the situation, requesting the necessary tests and then recommending the appropriate treatment.

 - They’ll tell you what medicines to take, even advise you on kinesiology sessions.
 Similarly, they can suggest a surgical procedure if it’s very necessary.

 Although it’s good to jump rope or practice any other exercise that requires jumping, it’s very important to learn how to do them correctly.
 Learning proper techniques, and even the clothing you should wear, can make a significant difference in avoiding injury.

 Regarding the latter, this study that was conducted by a group of experts from the Leiria Polytechnic Institute explains that the systematic practice of rope jumping can produce positive effects, as long as you do so under expert supervision, as they can suggest how to do them and focus on the technique and the limit of execution.

 - One bad landing can result in not only a foot injury but also a knee injury.